Glencore's Xstrata bid near collapse as shareholders vote

-LONDON, Sept 7 (Reuters) - Glencore’s $34-billion bid for miner Xstrata stands on the brink of collapse on Friday, with only hours to go before a shareholder vote and little sign of a resolution to the impasse that has pitted the trader against rival investor Qatar.
+LONDON (Reuters) - Glencore’s (GLEN.L) $34-billion bid for miner Xstrata XTA.L stands on the brink of collapse on Friday, with only hours to go before a shareholder vote and little sign of a resolution to the impasse that has pitted the trader against rival investor Qatar.

 An 11th-hour agreement between Glencore and Qatar, the top two shareholders in Xstrata, could still get the deal over the line.
 But time runs out on the drawn-out merger effort on Friday morning, when shareholders on both sides are called to meetings in the Swiss lakeside town of Zug, Xstrata’s home base.